belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 :large_blue_circle: `RPE` ... and I'm Romain, a so-called Java expert, who knows even less about security...

-:red_circle: `DPL` Together, we are going to talk about security, or rather how to integrate security consideration, during you development process.
+:red_circle: `DPL` Together, we are going to talk about security, and how to integrate it in your development process.

 (pause)